JenSeReal/otel-getting-started/tutorial/content/intro/overview_of_otel/index.md

 We'll look at them later in more detail.
 <!-- API / SDK separation -->
-For now, let's focus on why OpenTelemetry decides to separate the API from the SDK.
+For now, let's focus on why OpenTelemetry decided to separate the API from the SDK.
 On startup, the application registers a provider for every type of signal.
 After that, calls to the API are forwarded to the respective provider.
 If we don't explicitly register one, OpenTelemetry will use a fallback provider that translates API calls into no-ops.

 The primary reason is that it makes it easier to embed native instrumentation into open-source library code.
-OpenTelemetry's API is designed to be lightwight and safe to depend on.
+OpenTelemetry's API is designed to be lightweight and safe to depend on.
-The signal's implementation provided by the SDK is signifanctly more complex and likely contains dependencies to other software.
+The signal's implementation provided by the SDK is significantly more complex and likely contains dependencies on other software.
-Forcing these dependencies onto users could lead to conflicts with their particular software stack.
+Forcing these dependencies on users could lead to conflicts with their particular software stack.
 Registering a provider during the initial setup allows users to resolve dependency conflicts by choosing a different implementation.
-Furthermore, it allows us to ship software with built-in observability, but without forcing the runtime cost of instrumentation onto users that don't need it.
+Furthermore, it allows us to ship software with built-in observability without forcing the runtime cost of instrumentation onto users that don't need it.

 <!--
 However, it comes with its own set of trade-offs.